AbhaySharma0017/devops-learning-journey/aws-codepipeline-assignment/README.md

 Buildspec location: Use a buildspec file in the repo

-📸 Screenshot to include: CodeBuild project setup with privileges

 ## 🔹 Step 5: Add Build Stage in Pipeline

 - Provider: AWS CodeBuild